ESSS/pixi-devenv/README.md

 py312-test = ["python312", "test", "compile"]
 ```

+Note that features can be defined at any point in the hierarchy.
+Downstream projects control how/when they inherit features.

 Environment configuration, identical to pixi's `[environment]` section.
 Same as features, environments **are not inherited** by default.